masood2iq/Lambda-Function-Invoke-On-CloudWatch-Events-Through-AWS-Console/README.md

 ![](./images/image1.png)

+As you can see every five minutes our function is invoked with a CloudWatch event.

 ### Step - 4
 ----
 Finally, we clean-up the resources so that we don’t incur any cost for that: